CHump7/data/README.md

 Vector2(x,y) # used to write coordinates
-.pop_front() # used to remove values from the start of the array .pop_back() # removes values from the end of the array
+.pop_front() # used to remove values from the start of the array .pop_back() # removes values from the end of the array dictionary # allows you to map pairs of values ex. var dictionary = { key1: value1, ...}